Vinark117/old-docs.vinark.dev/better-rule-tiles/rules.md

 For more information about rule tiles, you can visit the official article on [how to use rule tiles](https://learn.unity.com/tutorial/using-rule-tiles).

 # Regular vs Better rule tiles

+Rule tiles are a good way to speed up your workflow with tiles, **but it lacks a few features** which would be useful in quite a lot of scenarios:

+- Rule tiles can only interact with themselves, and not with each other.
+So if you want specific interactions between two tiles it's not possible.
+- You can only check if the neighbor is the same tile or not, you cannot check for empty spaces or other tiles.
+- You can also not set custom variables or properties for the tile.

+Of course, all these problems can be fixed by creating a **custom scripted rule tile**, but it's not the simplest and most straight forward thing to achieve. **Better rule tiles** can fix all of these problems, and also add a number of quality of life features too:

+-
+-